 To help organizations co-create positive leadership at every level.
 My workshops inspire managers and their teams to build healthy employee engagement in the workplace.
 I also coach high performers to help them discover their strengths, clarify their personal vision, and develop effective personal learning and resiliency plans.

 I believe in setting goals and SMART (specific, measurable, action-oriented, reasonable and timed) objectives and the power of positivity in line with my personal values:

 My leadership goals are to:

-I teach Project Management and Contract Management Extension Certificates that are offered at Medicine Hat College in partnership with Mount Royal University.
+I taught Project Management and Contract Management Extension Certificates that are offered at Medicine Hat College in partnership with Mount Royal University.
 I also developed the Certificate in Positive Leadership comprising three core modules Resonate to Co-Create: Positive Leadership for Personal Mastery; Integrate to Co-Create: Positive Leadership for Team Building; and Innovate to Co-Create: Positive Leadership for Organizational Development.
 Special topics include sustainable development, innovation, and win-win negotiation.

 I instructed four modules in the Environmental Faculty's graduate Project Management for Planners course (Fall Trimesters 2013 and 2014) led by Professor Tom Harper.
 The modules varied from year to year and have included: leadership in sustainable development, stakeholder and communication management, human resources management, procurement, risk management, and the creative project manager.